Indivior looks beyond opioid addiction with foray into cannabis disorder treatment

 “Increasing prevalence of cannabis from the growing movement to legalize medical and recreational marijuana use is leading to greater concern for the potential of adverse outcomes, including elevated addiction risk,” Indivior Chief Executive Officer Mark Crossley said.

-An estimated 192 million people worldwide used cannabis in 2018, making it the most used drug in the world, the United Nations said in a report last year. (https://bit.ly/2SinaqC)
+An estimated 192 million people worldwide used cannabis in 2018, making it the most used drug in the world, the United Nations said in a report last year. (bit.ly/2SinaqC)

 Our Standards: The Thomson Reuters Trust Principles.